NiKrause/dkg-orbitdb/README.md

 ### Test Output
 ```
 ✓ DKG Test
-  ✓ should generate shared key and sign transaction (187ms)
+  ✓ should generate shared key and sign transaction (146ms)

 ✓ DKG and Transaction Signing with OrbitDB
-  ✓ should coordinate DKG commitments between participants (1391ms)
+  ✓ should coordinate DKG commitments between participants (1440ms)
-  ✓ should coordinate threshold signature creation (213ms)
+  ✓ should coordinate threshold signature creation (199ms)

 ✓ Replicating databases
-  ✓ returns all entries in the replicated database (4576ms)
+  ✓ returns all entries in the replicated database (3945ms)
-  ✓ returns all entries after recreating instances (428ms)
+  ✓ returns all entries after recreating instances (363ms)
-  ✓ pins all entries in the replicated database (118ms)
+  ✓ pins all entries in the replicated database (114ms)

+✓ Simple Real DKG Test
+  ✓ should demonstrate basic polynomial evaluation
+  ✓ should demonstrate Shamir secret sharing concept

-6 passing (8s)
+8 passing (7s)
 ```

 ## 🔧 Technologies Used